Close

 Matthew Hannon, University of Strathclyde

-Advancing net-zero Investment in capital lease green energy projects through an expanded adjusted present value framework
+Advancing net-zero investment in capital lease green energy projects through an expanded adjusted present value framework

 Mustafa Alkhabbaz, London Business School